SeanMott/KAR-Tools/README.md

 # KAR-Tools
-A public repo of various tools written for the KAR Netplay scene
+A public repo of various tools and data for the KAR Netplay scene

+## KAR-Bootstrapper
+The installer that sets up everything and can migrate user settings

+## KAR-Updater
+Updates KARphin and Gekko Codes

+## KWQI-Packager
+Packages folders and ROMs into KWQI Archives that can be downloaded.

+## KWQI Package Manager
+A C++ program for

+## KWQI File Format
+This is a custom file format for quick installing content for KAR.
+Not in this repo, can be found [here](https://github.com/SeanMott/KAR-KWQI)

+## Tools
+All the external programs for use with the other tools.

+## Fonts
+The common fonts we use in all the KAR tools